oldcai/blog/source/_posts/server/remove-old-docker-images.md

 ---
-title: Remove docker images older than one week/month/year Automaticlly
+title: Remove Docker Images Older Than One week/month/year Automatically
-date: 2019-02-20 02:29:00
+date: 2019-07-30 16:26
 categories:
   - Server
 tags:
+  - CI
+  - Docker
+  - Rancher
-  - zsh
+  - Kubernetes
 ---

 ## Reason
-I'm using rancher pipeline to deploy my service continually, it always creates a new image but never clean it.
+I'm using rancher pipeline to deploy my service continually, it always creates a new image but never cleans it.

 I believe other continuous integration solutions would do the same, so I'm going to share some lines of code to deal with it.